mongodb/genny/docs/using.md

 <a id="org3aaae9z"></a>
 # Developing a new DSI Task files generator for your custom workload

-There could be a case when users have to develop a workload that is not genny based and would require them to build their custom Evergreen tasks generator.
+There could be a case when users have to develop a workload that is not genny based and would require them to build their custom DSI tasks generator.

 Here is an overview of how task generation works